Exact Joint Sparse Frequency Recovery via Optimization Methods: Numerical Simulations

-While this paper has been focused on the noiseless case, one naturally wonders the performance of the proposed method in the practical noisy case.
-We provide a simple simulation as follows to show this.
-We set $N=50$, $M=20$ with $\m{\Omega}$ randomly generated, $K=3$ sources with frequencies of $0.1$, $0.12$ and $0.3$ and powers of 2, 3 and 1 respectively, and $L=5$.
-The signals of each source are generated with constant amplitude and random phases.
-Complex white Gaussian noise is added to the observed samples with noise variance $\sigma^2=0.1$.
-We attempt to denoise the observed noisy signal $\m{Y}^o_{\m{\Omega}}$ and recover the frequency components by solving the following optimization problem: \equ{\min_{\m{Y}} \norm{\m{Y}}_{\cA}, \st \frobn{\m{Y}^o_{\m{\Omega}}-\m{Y}_{\m{\Omega}}}^2\leq\epsilon, } where $\epsilon$, set to $\sbra{ML+2\sqrt{ML}}\sigma^2$ (mean + twice standard deviation), upper bounds the Frobenius norm of the noise with large probability.
-Our simulation results of one Monte Carlo run are presented in Fig. \ref{Fig:noisycase}.
-The SMV case is studied in Fig. \ref{Fig:noisycase1}, where only the first measurement vector is used for frequency recovery.
-It is shown that the three frequency components are correctly identified by the atomic norm minimization method while MUSIC fails.
-The MMV case is studied in Fig. \ref{Fig:noisycase2} with uncorrelated sources, where both atomic norm minimization and MUSIC succeed to identify the three frequency components.
-The coherent source case is presented in Fig. \ref{Fig:noisycase3}, where we modify source 3 in Fig. \ref{Fig:noisycase2} such that it is coherent with source 1.
-MUSIC fails to detect the coherent sources as expected while the proposed method still performs well.
-All of the three subfigures show that spurious frequency components can be present using the atomic norm minimization method, however, their powers are insignificant.
-To be specific, the spurious components have about $0.4\%$ of the total powers in Fig. \ref{Fig:noisycase1}, and this number is on the magnitude of $10^{-6}$ in the latter two subfigures.
-Since the numerical results imply that the proposed method is robust to noise, a theoretical analysis should be investigated in future studies.
-The proposed method takes about $1.5$s in each scenario.
-Finally, it is worthy noting that the proposed method requires to know the noise level while MUSIC needs the source number.
+Typical simulation results of one Monte Carlo run are presented in Fig. \ref{Fig:noisycase}.
+The SMV case is studied in Fig. \ref{Fig:noisycase1} where only the first measurement vector is used for frequency recovery.
+It is shown that the three frequency components are correctly identified using the ANM method while MUSIC fails.
+The MMV case is studied in Fig. \ref{Fig:noisycase2} with uncorrelated sources, where both ANM and MUSIC succeed to identify the three frequency components.
+The case of coherent sources is presented in Fig. \ref{Fig:noisycase3}, where source 3 in Fig. \ref{Fig:noisycase2} is modified such that it is coherent with source 1.
+MUSIC fails to detect the two coherent sources as expected while the proposed method still performs well.
+It is shown in all the three subfigures that spurious frequency components can be present using the ANM method.
+But their powers are low.
+To be specific, the spurious components have about $0.4\%$ of the total powers in Fig. \ref{Fig:noisycase1}, and this number is on the order of $10^{-6}$ in the latter two subfigures.
+While these numerical results imply that the proposed method is robust to noise, a theoretical analysis will be investigated in future studies.
+The proposed method needs about $1.5$s in each scenario.